Adult adjusting car seats for young children

 Which car seat is right for my child?

-The right car seat is the one that fits the child, fits the vehicle, and the caregiver can use correctly every time.
+The right car seat is the one that fits your child, fits your vehicle, and the one you can use correctly every time.
 The National Highway Traffic Safety Administration (NHTSA’s) car seat finder is an easy-to-use tool that helps you find the right car seat.

 Which seating position should I use in the back seat for my car seat?